 If you have inquiries or would like to see if you qualify, call Itron at 1-800-850-1705.

-While the Summer Saver device works with most central air conditioning systems, there are some systems that are not recommended to be operated with these devices.
+While the AC Saver device works with most central air conditioning systems, there are some systems that are not recommended to be operated with these devices.
 These include central air conditioners with communications boards, integrated environmental controls, energy management systems, variable speed compressors, or special wiring.
-A trained Summer Saver technician will carefully evaluate your unit’s compatibility before beginning any installation activities.
-If your unit is not compatible, you aren’t eligible to participate in the Summer Saver program.
+A trained AC Saver technician will carefully evaluate your unit’s compatibility before beginning any installation activities.
+If your unit is not compatible, you can’t participate in the AC Saver program.